-H-1B Cap-Gap EligibilityYou are eligible for the cap-gap extension if both:
+H-1B Cap-Gap EligibilityYou are eligible for the cap-gap extension if:

-If your OPT authorization is still valid when your employer submits your H-1B petition to U.S. Citizenship and Immigration Services (USCIS), your OPT authorization is extended.
+If your OPT authorization is still valid when your employer submits your H-1B petition to USCIS (after 3/20/2020), your OPT authorization is extended.
 You can continue working in F-1 status through the extension date.

 How to Apply for Cap-Gap Extension I-20

-The cap-gap extension of F-1 status is automatic.
+The cap-gap extension of F-1 status is traditionally automatic.
 It begins when your employer submits the H-1B petition to USCIS.
 You still must apply for an I-20 that reflects the cap-gap from the ISSO.